AgustinDonofrio/php-mysql-CRUD/README.md

 1. Place the project in the `htdocs` folder of your XAMPP installation (by default: `C:\xampp\htdocs`).
 2. Open your browser and go to `http://localhost/your-project`.

-## License

-This project is under the MIT License.
-Check the full text of the license in the [LICENSE](./LICENSE) file.